Rapid-Application-Development-JS/ErrorTracker/README.md

     }
 });
 ```
-**url** - Put here url address of web service which will be used for sending error logs.
-If you don't set this field logs will not sended.
+**url** - Insert here url address of web service which will be used for sending error logs.
+If you don't set this field, logs will not be sent.

-**allowConsoleLogEvent** - if set true include in to chain events about calle console functions such as `log`, `info`, `dir` etc. As default sets true.
+**allowConsoleLogEvent** - if you set `true` than ErrorTracker will add calls console functions such as `log`, `info`, `dir` etc. to chain events.
+As default it is set as `true`.

-**allowTimerLogEvent** - if set true include in to chain events about calle setTimeout setInterval functions.
-As default sets true.
+**allowTimerLogEvent** - if you set `true` than ErrorTracker will add call events of setTimeout and setInterval functions.
+As default it is set as `true`.

 **onError** - callback function which calls when error will throw.
 As default sets empty function.
 You can set or override this function anytime just pass new function as argument to method setOnErrorCallback.
 ###Methods